av-neesh/chicago-bikerides-analysis/SQL+Tableau-analysis/README.md

 # bike-sharing-analysis with SQL and Tableau
 - Use the SQL scripts for the following steps in MySQL.
 - Also, Tableau Desktop Version was used for creating visulizations.
-The workbooks are on [my Tableau Public page](https://public.tableau.com/app/profile/avneesh.) and in Tableau_proj folder also as .twb files.
+The workbooks are on [Tableau Public](https://public.tableau.com/app/profile/avneesh.) and in Tableau_proj folder also as .twb files.

 **LOADING AND PROCESSING DATA**: